Over £150m was lent under guarantor loan agreements in 2013, and the market shows no signs of slowing down. But what are guarantor loans?

 Guarantor loans are a great way that someone with poor credit can get the finance that they need, as long as they have a guarantor who can co-sign the finance agreement.
 By entering into a guarantor loan, a borrower with poor credit can also start to rebuild their credit score and therefore get better finance options in the future.

 Still, need your questions answered?
 Leave a comment below, or catch us over on Facebook or Twitter.
-If you need finance to help you out in a bad situation and you have poor credit, why not consider an online loan from Cash Lady?
+If you need finance to help you out in a bad situation and you have poor credit, why not consider to get a loan with Cash Lady?